alanoliveros/alanoliveros/README.md

 <h2>⚡ About Me</h2>

-I didn’t start with a job in tech.
-I trained myself obsessively.
-Even after studying Software Development for seven years across different schools, most of what I use today came from real-world practice, late nights, and persistence.
+Hi, I’m Alan.
+I’ve obsessively trained myself in software development over the past seven years.
+While I studied at two schools, most of what I use today comes from real-world practice, late nights, and sheer persistence.

-My first opportunity came from consistency and curiosity.
-Today, I turn that same drive into building scalable, meaningful digital products that push businesses forward.
+I’ve joined multiple organizations to learn how to work both in teams and independently.
+My growth comes from curiosity, consistency, and the drive to keep improving.
+Today, I channel that same energy into building scalable, meaningful digital products that push businesses forward.

-If you have a great idea for a website, SaaS, or e-commerce platform, reach out on LinkedIn.
-Let’s build something worth launching.
+If you have a bold idea for a website, SaaS, or e-commerce platform, let’s connect on LinkedIn and build something worth launching.

 ---